AnaHill/portfolio/README.md

 Do you want to use LaTeX for you (scientific) paper, but struggling when co-authors, such as you supervisor, do not use it, and therefore Word is preferred?
 This is tool for you!
 Minimize hasszle of exporting files in different formats and copy-paste text from one format to another, while still be able to write LaTeX-documents and publish high-quality papers.

-For example, this paper freely available [here](https://ieeexplore.ieee.org/document/10242335) was written using this tool.
+For example, this paper that is freely available [here](https://ieeexplore.ieee.org/document/10242335) was written using this tool.
 > A. -J. Mäki, J. T. Koivumäki, J. Hyttinen and P. Kallio, "Simulation-Based Study of Control Strategies for Beating of Human Cardiomyocyte Cultures," in IEEE Transactions on Automation Science and Engineering, doi: 10.1109/TASE.2023.3309668.

 ![How to write LaTeX documents using Word](/pics/write_latex_documents_with_Word.png)

-## Publications
-TODO: will be updated
-> A. -J. Mäki, J. T. Koivumäki, J. Hyttinen and P. Kallio, "Simulation-Based Study of Control Strategies for Beating of Human Cardiomyocyte Cultures," in IEEE Transactions on Automation Science and Engineering, doi: 10.1109/TASE.2023.3309668.